 For the Allies though the heavy casualties did take their toll back home.
 Many towns and villages were forever changed as so-called 'Pals battalions', made up of people from the same area or profession, concentrated the losses in particular areas.

-So some of these town are absolutely decimated by the Somme, almost everybody knows somebody if they haven't had a casualty themselves they know somebody who has and it's normally somebody they personally know.
-They don't recruit Pals battalions after this it's it's just not worth it really.
+So, some of these towns are absolutely decimated by the Somme, almost everybody knows somebody if they haven't had a casualty themselves, they know somebody who has and it's normally somebody they personally know.
+They don't recruit Pals battalions after this it's just not worth it really.

 Since then though the British public has started to have a different view of the events on the Somme.
 For many people it's an example of the so-called 'lions led by donkeys', generals who didn't care about the deaths of their own men.
 Although the horrendous losses on the first day of the Somme have never been surpassed, since the 1970s academics have started to form a different view of the battle.

 Okay, we don't have a successful decisive breakthrough as Haig was hoping but unfortunately, if you want to defeat the main enemy in the main theatre of war you have to wear down his ability to fight.
 That means both sides are going to take heavy casualties.
 We've just got this fixation with that first day and those 57,000 casualties and we really need to look at the other 141 days of this battle which will lead, ultimately, to Allied victory in 1918.

 This article was edited by Matt Brosnan.
 Several members of IWM's staff contributed to writing an older version of this piece.